1. What are youth apprenticeships?

 7. How do I apply?

 Talk to your high school counselor and ask for a Youth Apprenticeship application or download it.
 Fill out all sections completely and return the fully completed packet to your school counselor or bring it in person to the Division of School and Community at TTC, Main Campus, 7777 Rivers Avenue in North Charleston.

 You may email it to Ellen Kaufman at firstname.lastname@example.org or Tanisha Hook at email@example.com.
 Fax it to: 843.574.6489.
 Mail it to: Trident Technical College, Division of School and Community, P.O.
 Box 118067, Charleston, SC 29423-8067.

 Completed applications, which must include a cover letter and resume, will be forwarded to the appropriate companies for review.
 Employers who are interested in you will contact you directly to set up a job interview.

 8. Need more help?

 We get it!
 The process may seem daunting until you talk to someone.
-If you have questions that haven’t been answered or just need some help getting started or completing the application, call Ellen Kaufman in the Office of High School Programs at 843.574.6990, or email firstname.lastname@example.org.
+If you have questions that haven’t been answered or just need some help getting started or completing the application, call Ellen Kaufman in the Division of School and Community at 843.574.6990, or email firstname.lastname@example.org.